Sean612Coyg/Sean612Coyg.github.io/ARDUINO.md

 ## Peer Support

+Watchi really helped me with teaching me how to wire the LCD display.
+He gave me tips on how to wire correctly, and how to manage wires.
+He also provided me with pictures of his design so I could learn from him.
+He inspired me to change my design from a lyric producer to an alarm clock, and gave me ideas about how I should use the analog pins.

 ## Reflection
 My timer system would be useful for people who are taking a break from electronics, for example.
 They could set the alarm for 5 minutes and then chill until the buzzer starts to beep signaling that their break is over.
 I could also use this as an interval for waking me up.